simoncblyth/j/production/overview.rst

    to keep it separate so it gets configured once only

 optix7.5
-   MAYBE : just two directories with ~16 headers, this could be included because the expectation is that only opticks depends on it
+   NO : just two directories with ~16 headers, this could be included because the expectation is that only opticks depends on it

-* study the config on N as its kinda related
+   * BUT IT IS CLEARER TO JUST TO REFER TO SEPARATE /cvmfs WITH OPTIX

 TODO : junosw+opticks release : using opticks from /cvmfs/opticks.ihep.ac.cn
 ------------------------------------------------------------------------------------